-In fact, carrying a balance could be harmful for your credit because it can raise your credit card utilization rate, which is typically an important factor in your credit score.
-There’s no firm guideline on how much of your credit you should use, but a credit-wise rule of thumb is to try to use less than 30 percent of your available credit across all accounts.
+In fact, carrying a balance could be harmful for your credit because it can raise your credit card utilization rate, which is typically an important factor in your credit scores.
+There’s no firm guideline on how much of your credit you should use, but a credit-wise rule of thumb is to try to use less than 30% of your available credit across all accounts.

 When possible, pay your cards off on time and in full.
-Carrying a balance isn’t just potentially harmful for your score — it can also cost you in interest, which can add up quickly.
-According to our data, as of January 2016, the average credit card APR for someone with good credit was 17.44 percent.
+Carrying a balance isn’t just potentially harmful for your scores — it can also cost you in interest, which can add up quickly.
+According to our data, as of January 2016, the average credit card APR for someone with good credit was 17.44%.

 - A higher credit limit: A higher limit could lower your overall credit utilization rate, which can help your credit health.
-So, for example, if your credit limit is $10,000 and you’re using $4,000 of it, your utilization rate is 40 percent.
-However, if your provider grants your request, raises your limit to $12,000 and your spending remains the same, your utilization rate would drop to 33 percent.
+So, for example, if your credit limit is $10,000 and you’re using $4,000 of it, your utilization rate is 40%.
+But if your provider grants your request, raises your limit to $12,000 and your spending remains the same, your utilization rate would drop to 33%.
 Just be careful and avoid temptation to use the new credit limit.

-- A lower interest rate: If your credit score has improved or your income has increased since you initially got your credit card, your provider may be willing to lower your interest rate.
+- A lower interest rate: If your credit scores have improved or your income has increased since you initially got your credit card, your provider may be willing to lower your interest rate.
 There’s no guarantee of success, but according to a 2014 CreditCards.com survey, nearly two out of three credit card holders who requested a lower rate from their bank reported getting a rate reduction.